Mutinous soldiers take over Burkina Faso military barracks

 Burkina Faso, too has seen its share of coup attempts and military takeovers.
 In 1987, Compaore came to power by force.
 And in 2015, soldiers loyal to him attempted to overthrow the transitional government put into place after his ouster.
 The army was ultimately able to put the transitional authorities back in power, who led again until Kabore won an election and took office

-Associated Press writers Krista Larson in Dakar, Senegal and Arsene Kabore in Ouagadougou, Burkina Faso contributed.
+Associated Press writers Krista Larson in Dakar, Senegal, and Arsene Kabore in Ouagadougou, Burkina Faso, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.